Why St Katharine Docks is a must-visit London area!

 However, in 1973 the Tower Gaunt Hotel, built in place of some of the old warehouses, created an attraction with great views of the city, and opened the docks up to public interest once more.

-Ivory House, a 19th-century structure in St Katharine Docks
+This is Ivory House, a charming 19th-century landmark at the heart of St Katharine Docks.

 St Katharine Docks: a vibrant social hub today